DanRuta/xVA-Synth/README.md

 Time/interest/data permitting, other games/categories may be explored.

+### Sound quality

+Time permitting, post-processing effects may be explored, such as de essing, denoising, etc

 ## Credits

 Models are trained, and evaluation is done using code from keithito's implementation of Tacotron: https://github.com/keithito/tacotron